daviburg/azure-content/articles/app-service-logic/app-service-logic-transform-xml-documents.md

 ## Overview

+This API is obsolete.
+Use instead the [XML Transform action](./app-service-logic-enterprise-integration-transform.md).

 Put simply, the BizTalk Transform API App converts data from one format to another format.
 For example, you might take shipping and billing addresses from a purchase order and insert them into an invoice document.
 Or you may have an incoming message that contains the current date in the *YearMonthDay* format.
 You want to reformat the date to be in the *MonthDayYear* format.

 You can do this using the Transform API App in Microsoft Azure App Service.
 A Transform or a Map consists of a Source XML schema (the input) and a Target XML schema (the output).
 You can use different built-in functions to help manipulate or control the data, including string manipulations, conditional assignments, arithmetic expressions, date time formatters, and even looping constructs.